macktron/macktron.github.io/index.markdown

   </iframe>
 </div>

-This line chart shows the annual average Rice index for **all** roll-call votes.
+The graph shows the annual average Rice index for **all** roll-call votes.
 The x-axis runs from the earliest full year in our dataset to the most recent, and the y-axis show the Rice index illustrating the division between 0 (maximum division) and 1 (complete unity).
-A hover tooltip reveals the exact Rice value for each year.

 ### Interpretation of General Agreement
-The graph shows a maximum variation of about 20 %.
-Looking at the "spikes" and thus the periods with most disagreement.
+Looking at the "spikes" and thus the periods with most disagreement the index exhibits two pronounced peaks over the 2005–2021 period both overlapping with systemic crises.
+In 2008 the index quickly rose from approximately 0.5 to 0.63, reflecting broad cross-group endorsement of emergency financial stability measures during the global banking collapse.
+Following this a gradual decline ensued a near 0.47 by 2019 driven by intensifying sovereign debt disputes and the polarization induced by the Brexit debate. [**BrexitPlorizing**](https://www.gisreportsonline.com/r/brexit-society-europe/)

-The Rice index exhibits two pronounced peaks over the 2005–2021 period, both coinciding with systemic crises.
-In 2008, the index quickly rose from approximately 0.5 to 0.63, reflecting broad cross-group endorsement of emergency financial-stability measures during the global banking collapse.
-Following this a gradual decline ensued—reaching a trough near 0.47 by 2019—driven by intensifying sovereign-debt disputes, the expansion of populist and Eurosceptic factions, and the polarization induced by the Brexit debate. [**BrexitPlorizing**](https://www.gisreportsonline.com/r/brexit-society-europe/)
+With the COVID-19 pandemic in early 2020, the Rice index rose again and climbed to 0.54 as MEPs unified around the €750 billion NextGenerationEU recovery fund, joint vaccine programs and health emergency protocols. [**EU**](https://commission.europa.eu/strategy-and-policy/recovery-plan-europe_en)

-With the COVID-19 pandemic in early 2020, the Rice index rose again and climbed from roughly 0.48 to 0.54 as MEPs coalesced around the €750 billion NextGenerationEU recovery fund, joint vaccine procurement and health-emergency protocols. [**EU**](https://commission.europa.eu/strategy-and-policy/recovery-plan-europe_en) In both instances the data indicate that extreme external shocks substantially increase legislative cohesion and in inter-crisis intervals, the ideological and national-interest have higher value.
+In both instances the data indicate that extreme external shocks substantially increase legislative cohesion and in inter-crisis intervals, the ideological and national interest provoke disagreements.

 ## Polarization by Policy Area